 In-spite of cultivating Kodo millet for 1000's of years this millet is slowly dying out.
 It is grown mostly in a organic way and it is a farmer friendly crop which can sustain heavy drought and marginal soils.

-Kodo millet is a Siridhanya and is called as the “Adi beeja” (Original seed) named after the Sun.
+Local Names: Kodo millet is a Siridhanya and is called as the “Adi beeja” (Original seed) named after the Sun.
 The scientific name of Kodo millet is Paspalum scrobiculatum.
-Known as Aarka in Kannada, Varagu in Tamil, Arikelu in Telugu and Kodon in Hindi and Bhojpuri.
-The Kannada name Aarka is also the name of sun god in Sankrit.
+Known as Siridhanya Aarka Akki in Kannada, Sirithenaigal Varagu Arisi in Tamil, Siridhanyalu Arikelu in Telugu and Sridhanya Kodon in Hindi and Kodri, Kodra in Bhojpuri.
+The Kannada name Aarka or Arka is also the name of sun god in Sankrit.

-The seed is light red color in appearance.
+Looks: The grains are light red color in appearance.

 -Kodo millet is fibre rich